raghavpareek99/assignment-portal/README.md

 The Assignment Submission Portal is a full-stack web application built using Node.js, Express.js, MongoDB, and React.
 It facilitates efficient submission and management of assignments between users and administrators.
 Users can upload their tasks, and administrators can review, accept, or reject submissions.

 ## 🚀 Features
-User Authentication: Secure registration and login for users and admins.
+1. User Authentication: Secure registration and login for users and admins.<br>
-Role-Based Access Control: Different permissions for users and admins.
+2. Role-Based Access Control: Different permissions for users and admins.<br>
-Assignment Management:
-Users can submit assignments.
-Admins can view, accept, or reject submitted assignments.
+3. Assignment Management: Users can submit assignments.
+Admins can view, accept, or reject submitted assignments.<br>
-API Endpoints: Comprehensive set of RESTful APIs to interact with the system.
+4. API Endpoints: Comprehensive set of RESTful APIs to interact with the system.<br>
-MongoDB Integration: Efficient storage and retrieval of user and assignment data.
+5. MongoDB Integration: Efficient storage and retrieval of user and assignment data.<br>

 ## 🛠️ Technologies Used
-Backend: Node.js, Express.js, MongoDB, Mongoose
+1. Backend: Node.js, Express.js, MongoDB, Mongoose<br>
+2. Authentication: JWT<br>
-Environment Variables: dotenv
+3. Environment Variables: dotenv<br>
+4. Testing: Postman

 ## 📂 Project Structure